GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 (`generateBid()`) and the ad scoring code run for the seller (`scoreAd()`) can receive realtime data from the [FLEDGE Key/Value service](#key-value-service-detail).

 The bid with the highest score wins the auction.
-The ad associated with the bid is displayed in a [`<fencedframe>`](#fenced-frame) element, using the ad URL specified by the bid (which must be one of the ad URLs from the list provided in the interest group's configuration information).
+The ad associated with the bid is displayed in a `<fencedframe>`, using the ad URL specified by the bid (which must be one of the ad URLs from the list provided in the interest group's configuration information).

 To report the auction outcome, the seller's code can include a `reportResult()` function and each buyer's code can include a `reportWin()` function.